gharango/RepData_PeerAssessment1/PA1_template.md

 *We use the dataset with the filled-in missing values*

+### New factor variable in the dataset with two levels - "weekday" and "weekend"

-### Creation of a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+*Creation of a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.*

 ```r